 Subutex is a brand name used for buprenorphine monoproduct (buprenorphine without naloxone).
-While Subutex is not sold under that name any longer, the public still refers to this medication as Subutex.
+While buprenorphine is no longer sold under the name Subutex, the public still refers to this medication as Subutex.

-Buprenorphine is a drug designed for treating opiate use disorder, or opiate addiction.
-Buprenorphine works by attaching itself to opiate receptors, blocking off opiates thus preventing overdoses, while at the same time stopping the brain’s craving for more opioids.
+Buprenorphine is a drug designed for treating opioid use disorder.
+Buprenorphine works by attaching itself to opioid receptors, blocking opioids and thus preventing overdoses, while at the same time stopping the brain’s craving for more opioids.

 - Xartemis XR

 The difference between Subutex and Suboxone is that Suboxone includes the medication naloxone in it (buprenorphine-naloxone).
-Naloxone is a complete anti-opioid (opioid agonist), however, it does not get absorbed by the body in sufficient amounts to cause any significant effects.
-The reason naloxone (Narcan) is added to Suboxone is to prevent some people from theoretically crushing up the medication and injecting it.
-This is more of a theoretical risk because it is difficult to get “high” off buprenorphine due to its partial anti-opioid effect.
-However, many states limit the prescriptions of Subutex due to this theoretical risk.
-Therefore Subutex is generally only reserved for a small subset of patients that cannot tolerate Suboxone—and it us rarely prescribed as the initial medication due to government scrutiny.
+Naloxone is a complete anti-opioid (opioid agonist); however, when takien as directed, it does not get absorbed by the body in sufficient amounts to cause any significant effects.
+The reason naloxone (Narcan) is added to Suboxone is to prevent people from crushing up the medication and injecting it.
+Alhough it is difficult to get “high” off buprenorphine due to its partial anti-opioid effect, many states limit the prescriptions of Subutex due to this risk.
+Therefore Subutex is generally only reserved for a small subset of patients that cannot tolerate Suboxone—and it is rarely prescribed as the initial medication due to government scrutiny.